Undergraduate Admissions and Orientation

 • Application for admission, accompanied by a one-time $25 nonrefundable application fee

-• Students are required to self-report their high school GPA in the application.
+• Students are required to self-report their high school cumulative grade point average (GPA) on the application.
 Students can also provide an unofficial high school transcript.

-• ACT and/or SAT scores are optional for admission.
+• SAT and/or ACT scores are optional for admission.
 However, the scores provided will be used for scholarship consideration and for Math and English placement.

-All applicants with tentative admission must submit a final, official high school transcript showing a graduate date before a final admission decision is granted.
-If the student also attended a non-NMSU system post-secondary institution during high school, official transcripts from each institution will also be needed.
-If the high school attended was outside of the United States, a professional foreign credential evaluation from a NACES company will also be required.
+All applicants with tentative admission must submit a final, official high school transcript showing a graduation date before a final admission decision is granted.
+If the student also attended a non-NMSU system post-secondary institution during high school (dual credit/concurrent enrollment), official transcripts from each institution are required.
+If the institution attended was outside of the United States, a professional foreign credential evaluation from a NACES company is required.

 Freshman Admission Requirements

-Students who meet the minimum high school course requirements of the state from which they receive their high school diploma must meet one of the following criteria in order to be admitted:
+Students who meet the minimum high school course requirements of the state from which they receive their high school diploma must meet one of the following criteria to be admitted:

 • A GED cumulative score of 480 or HiSET cumulative score of 45

 Note for students about scholarships: Although home school students only need to submit a high school transcript for admission to NMSU, a New Mexico GED or HiSET may be required to be eligible for state-funded scholarships.
-Similarly, the ACT or SAT scores maybe be needed for out-of-state students for competitive scholarships.
+Similarly, the SAT or ACT scores are required for out-of-state students for competitive scholarships.

 More information about scholarships is available at https://fa.nmsu.edu/scholarships